🐶 Free shipping on order over $75

 9. Boredom

-10. Medication side effects
+10. Medication Side Effects

-Certain medications can reduce a dog's appetite.
-When my boy had to get sutures after an unfortunate dog fight, he was loaded up on different painkillers and antibiotics and had a really hard time eating.
+Certain medications can reduce a dog’s appetite.
+When my boy had to get sutures after an unfortunate dog fight, he was loaded up on different painkillers and antibiotics and had a hard time eating.

-If you have an older dog, consider senior-specific dog food that meets their nutritional needs and is easier to chew and digest.
+Dogs may begin to eat less as they age, often due to a reduced metabolism or sensory decline.
+If you have an older dog, consider senior-specific dog food that meets its nutritional needs and is easier to chew and digest.

-12. Teething (for puppies)
+12. Teething (for Puppies)

-Try giving your pup soft, easily chewable food while they’re teething.
-Teething toys and chilled items can help soothe their gums as well.
+Teething can be uncomfortable and reduce a puppy’s appetite.
+Try giving your pup soft, easily chewable food while it’s teething.
+Teething toys and chilled items can also help soothe their gums.
 My puppy loved cold baby carrots to ease his tooth pain!

 13. Overfeeding

-14. Behavioral issues
+14. Behavioral Issues

 Behavioral issues like separation anxiety can affect a dog’s eating habits.
 These can be difficult to fix, but not impossible.

 Consult a professional dog trainer or behaviorist if needed.
-I hired a trainer for my dog Kota, and it made a huge difference with his behavioral issues!

 How to Get Your Dog to Eat Dog Food Again